Giant Cell Tumor

 - amputation (may be required in severe cases)

-- physical therapy (to regain strength and mobility to the affected area)
+- physical therapy (to regain strength and mobility)

 Giant cell tumors can recur.
 Follow-up with a physician may be required for several years.